ssebastianmag/hydrogen-wavefunctions/README.md

 of matter and energy on the quantum (smallest discrete) level.

 The hydrogen atom is especially significant as it is the simplest atom, containing just one electron.
 Its wavefunction can be treated analytically, providing profound insights into the nature of quantum systems.
-Solutions for the hydrogen atom pave the way for understanding more complex atomic and molecular structures.

 <br>